 Shell Overview

-The shell environment is built on zsh with a curated set of plugins and tools: Homebrew-managed plugins, starship prompt, fzf fuzzy finder, atuin shell history, and zoxide smart navigation.
+The shell environment is built on zsh with a curated set of plugins and tools: Homebrew-managed plugins, starship prompt, fzf fuzzy finder, atuin shell history, zoxide smart navigation, and lazy completions for kubectl/helm.

 Architecture

-zsh ├── Homebrew plugins (autosuggestions, syntax-highlighting, completions) ├── Starship prompt ├── fzf (fuzzy finder) ├── Atuin (searchable shell history) └── Zoxide (smart cd)How .zshrc Is Organized
+zsh ├── Homebrew plugins (autosuggestions, syntax-highlighting, completions) ├── Starship prompt ├── fzf (fuzzy finder, with bat preview) ├── Atuin (searchable shell history) ├── Zoxide (smart cd, bound as `cd`) ├── bat / eza / ripgrep (modern CLI replacements) ├── mise (runtime version manager) └── bun, vite-plus, Antigravity, Coursier (per-tool env hooks)How .zshrc Is Organized

 The .zshrc file is split into numbered sections that load in order.
 Each section has a single responsibility: